cognitedata/cognite-synthetic-tags/README.md

 CDF API supports
 [Synthetic Time Series](https://docs.cognite.com/dev/concepts/resource_types/synthetic_timeseries.html).
-This library provides similar functionality and there is a significant overlap (e.g. both can apply trigonometric functions on CDF).
+This library provides similar functionality and there is a significant overlap (e.g. both can apply trigonometric functions on CDF values).

 The main difference is that Synthetic Time Series performs calculations on the server, whereas this library fetches only basic data from the API and performs the calculations locally.

-Performing the calculations serverside means less code and opportunity for bugs.
+Performing the calculations serverside means less code and fewer opportunities for bugs.

-Performing them locally means more control and extendability.
+Performing the calculations locally means more control and extendability.

 In principle some support for the Synthetic Time Series API could be added to this library.
 TDB.